TechNote-ai/osdg/README.md

 ![OSDG Logo](/images/OSDG.png)

-A tool to assign Sustainable Development Goals to a scientific abstracts.
+A tool to assign Sustainable Development Goals to a scientific abstracts or summaries of policy documents.

 ## Usage

 The tool is uploaded to the Docker Hub repository.
 If you do not have docker installed on your system, please visit [Docker page](https://docs.docker.com/get-docker/) and follow the instructions to install docker on your OS.

-To check docker instalation:
+To check docker instalation run the following command on the terminal on your machine:
 ```bash
 docker --version
 ```